plasenca/backend-test/README.md

 5. [Populate the database](#populate-the-database)

-To Populate the database, you can run the endpoints below:
+To Populate the database, you can run the endpoints below in the following order:

 - [Populate Categories](#populate-categories)